Breder.org

 When some problem persists for years, the approach taken to solve it may be the source of the problem itself.
 In these cases, we should consider the diametrically opposed solution.

-For example, if someone feels embarassed in social situations, avoiding those situations only reinforces that aspect.
-It is not easy and it takes some disconfort to overcome the initial hurdle, but the alternative, avoidance, only reinforces the issue.
-This can be generalized for any skill that you initially feel clumsy, embarassed or sluggish while performing it.
+For example, if someone feels embarrassed in social situations, avoiding those situations only reinforces that aspect.
+It is not easy and it takes some discomfort to overcome the initial hurdle, but the alternative, avoidance, only reinforces the issue.
+This can be generalized for any skill that you initially feel clumsy, embarrassed or sluggish while performing it.

 Another example can be seen in software development.
 Generally the greatest risks to negatively affecting customers is while deploying something to production.
 But you can't evolve the software and deliver new features without doing it.
 The more traditional approach was to encroach development with a long process and checks, taking months.